AdobeDocs/experience-platform.en/help/identity-service/ui/identity-graph-viewer.md

 ![identity-graph](../images/identity-graph-viewer/graph-view.png)

-The **[!UICONTROL Data source]** screen displays a list of batch IDs linked to the identities within the identity graph.
+The **[!UICONTROL Data source]** screen displays a list of batch IDs linked to the identities within the identity graph, as well as information about its source schema and a timestamp on its last ingestion.

 The right rail of the **[!UICONTROL Data source]** screen contains more information regarding the batch ID, including details about its dataset and schema.
 Select a batch ID to see a more comprehensive overview of that particular batch.

 ![select-links](../images/identity-graph-viewer/select-edge.png)